 The worst-case scenario is death, but even those who do not die due to a perforated bowel can have long-term complications.
 It can lead to patients needing more surgery, longer recovery times, and even permanent disability.
 Some patients will need a colostomy bag in the aftermath.

 We know that you never thought you would be harmed by a medical professional during surgery or another procedure, but you need to know what steps to take now.
 A bowel perforation is something that is a risk in many procedures.
-If it happens and medical staff do not realize it, or if they caused the perforation, they are putting a life at risk.
+If it happens and medical staff does not realize it, or if they caused the perforation, they are putting a life at risk.
 If this has happened to you, the Weitz Firm is ready to work to secure the compensation you deserve.
 Count on us when you need a Drexel Hill medical malpractice lawyer.
 You can contact us for a free consultation by clicking here or calling 267-587-6240.